CDE-UNIBE/lokp/docs/translation.rst

 If you'd like to add a new language for translation, you need to create a first language file based on the template file.
 To do so, you can follow these steps.
+Please make sure there is an initial template file (``.pot``) available first, see above for how to do that.

+.. note:: For new languages to appear in the GUI, you need to add them to the database first!

 .. rubric:: Core platform